The Luis J. Rodriguez Story--From Troubled Youth to the Poet Laureate of Los Angeles

 Luis's decades of activism have been recognized by Beyond Baroque Literary Center in Venice, CA; Corazon Del Pueblo in Boyle Heights, CA; Get Lit Players, Los Angeles; Inner City Struggle in East L.A.; KCET-TV and Union Bank of California; the Agape Spiritual Center in Culver City, CA; the All-Nations Native Peoples Pow Wow in Los Angeles; the National Hispanic Media Coalition; Poor Magazine in Oakland, CA; and in 2001 the Wisdom in Action Foundation designated him as one of fifty “Unsung Heroes” from around the world, presented by his Holiness, the Dalai Lama.

-Luis’s writings have appeared in the New York Times, Los Angeles Times, U.S. News & World Report, Chicago Reporter, The Nation, American Poetry Review, the Bloomsbury Review, Poets & Writers, Grand Street, Philadelphia Inquirer Magazine, San Jose Mercury, The Progressive, Fox News Latino, The Guardian, Christian Science Monitor, and Huffington Post, among others.
+Luis’s writings have appeared in the New York Times, Los Angeles Times, U.S. News & World Report, Chicago Reporter, The Nation, American Poetry Review, the Bloomsbury Review, Poets & Writers, Grand Street, Philadelphia Inquirer Magazine, San Jose Mercury, The Progressive, Fox News Latino, The Guardian, Christian Science Monitor, Alta Magazine, and Huffington Post, among others.
 Textbooks, photo books and anthologies carrying his work or interviews include the “Outlaw Bible of American Poetry,” “Letters to a Nation,” “Aloud: Voices from the Nuyorican Café,” “The Spoken Word Revolution: Slam, Hip Hop, and the Poetry of a New Generation,” “Eastside Stories” by photographer Joseph Rodriguez, and more.

 TV and radio shows featuring Luis include the aforementioned “Oprah Winfrey Show” and ABC’s “Good Morning America,” but also KCET-TV, Los Angeles, "CNN’s “Talk Live,” National Public Radio, Discovery’s Health Channel’s “Life Force,” PBS-TV’s “Making Peace” series, NBC “Nightly News with Brian Williams,” CNN’s “What Matters,” Head Line News’ “Leaders with Heart,” PBS’s “Jim Lehrer’s News Hour,” Univision, Telemundo, Sirius Radio, BBC London Radio, Power 106/Los Angeles, KPFK-FM, ESPN’s “30 for 30,” and more.
 Interviews and reviews of Luis’s work have appeared in the Chicago Reader, Chicago magazine, New York Times, Washington Post, Denver Post, The Face, Entertainment Weekly, Los Angeles Times, People (En Espanol), The Sun, Christian Science Monitor, Los Angeles Magazine, and others.
 For some ten years, Luis has been a recurring honorary co-host with Dominique DiPrima on the “Front Page” talk show, KJLH-FM.